-IDN?
+\IDN?

-The above command returns a string in the form of:
+The above command returns a string in the form:

-"Keysight Technologies, E3640A, 0, X.X-Y.Y-Z.Z" (E3640A)
+Keysight Technologies, E3646A, 0, X.X-Y.Y-Z.Z (E3646A)

-Make sure to dimension a string variable with at least 40 characters.
+Be sure to dimension a string variable with at least 40 characters.

 SCPI language version

 This power supply complies with the rules and regulations of the present version of Standard Commands for Programmable Instruments (SCPI).
 You can determine the SCPI version with which the power supply is in compliance by sending a command from the remote interface.